isfopo/Halt/README.md

 As a pre-requisite follow the instructions [here](https://code.visualstudio.com/api/extension-guides/web-extensions#test-your-web-extension-in-vscode.dev) to generate necessary certificate to side load the extension into vscode.dev or insiders.vscode.dev.

 Then compile the extension for the Web by running `npm run esbuild`, start a local extension server using `npm run serve`, open vscode.dev or insiders.vscode.dev in a browser and execute the command `Install Extension from Location`.
 As a location use `https://localhost:5000`.

-## Restrictions

-This project is currently restricted to Svelte 4 - Svelte 5 throws a runtime error when trying to get the "fistChild" node.